 1. Fatty fish

 When people talk about brain foods, fatty fish is often at the top of the list.
 This type of fish includes salmon, trout, and sardines.
 Fatty fish is the richest source of omega-3 fatty acids, which have been touted as a brain tonic for young and old alike.
-In one study, elderly people who ate fish at least once a week slowed cognitive decline about 10 percent compared to those who didn’t chow down on fish, and the fish-eaters also performed better on tests of memory and mental sharpness.
+In one study, elderly people who ate fish at least once a week slowed cognitive decline by about 10 percent compared to those who didn’t chow down on fish, and the fish-eaters also performed better on tests of memory and mental sharpness.